 Printing and the infrastructure to support printing (printer hardware, toner, paper, and the poor tech who un-jams the printer) should also be thought of as limited network resources.
 Implementing print quotas and the associated print management software is an effective way to reduce costs and promote responsible use.

-PaperCut Software’s application PaperCut NG is the ideal solution for introducing print quotas.
-PaperCut NG uses a monetary-based (or unit-based) approach allowing administrators to charge different amounts for different types of printers and print jobs.
+PaperCut Software’s applications PaperCut NG and MF, are the ideal solutions for introducing print quotas.
+PaperCut NG and MF use a monetary-based (or unit-based) approach allowing administrators to charge different amounts for different types of printers and print jobs.
 For example the system administrator may define a low cost on the high volume black and white printer and a large cost on a color printer.
 This ensures users ‘think’ before they press the print button!
 The monetary-based approach ensures users are restricted to sensible use but still leaves the flexibility in the end-users’ hands (i.e. do I really need color for this document?).
 See Why use currency-based print accounting for more on that.

 In summary, implementing print quotas will: